srinith712/Customer-Support-Ticket-Resolution-Pipeline/README.md

 ## Databricks Job

-`Jobs/job_config.yaml` contains the exported Job definition: three tasks (Bronze → Silver → Gold) wired with sequential dependencies, so the whole pipeline runs end-to-end with a single **Run now** click.
+`Jobs/job_config.json` contains the exported Job definition: three tasks (Bronze → Silver → Gold) wired with sequential dependencies, so the whole pipeline runs end-to-end with a single **Run now** click.

 To recreate it in your own workspace:
 1. **Jobs & Pipelines** → **Create Job**.
-2. Click the **⋮** menu → **Edit as YAML**.
+2. Click the **⋮** menu → **Edit as JSON**.
-3. Paste in the contents of `job_config.yaml`, adjusting the `notebook_path` values to match where you imported the notebooks in your workspace.
+3. Paste in the contents of `job_config.json`, adjusting the `notebook_path` values to match where you imported the notebooks in your workspace.

 ## Documentation